 Congratulations on the purchase of your new property.
 We have put together some important information to help first time or new property owners understand property taxes.

-Illinois bills property tax a year in arrears, for example, taxes for the calendar year 2017 are billed and payable in 2018.
-The tax amount due in 2018 is based on the property value and tax exemptions for the owner of the property on January 1, 2017.
+Illinois bills property tax a year in arrears.
+For example, taxes for the calendar year 2020 are billed and payable in 2021.
+The tax amount due in 2021 is based on the property value and tax exemptions for the owner of the property on January 1, 2020.

 You become the owner of record as soon as the County records the deed.
 The current owner of record is ultimately responsible for payment of all future real estate taxes.
 The County records are updated with new owner information continuously except for a brief period around mid-April when we are creating the tax bills.
 This period usually lasts from one to two weeks.